660 Fifth Avenue: Anbang talks and proposed replacement

 In July 2016, Kushner Companies began discussing with the Anbang Insurance Group of China about a potential investment.
 That November, Anbang's chairman and CEO Wu Xiaohui held a private dinner with Jared Kushner, Charles Kushner, and Laurent Morali at the Waldorf Astoria New York.
-The meeting came just one week after the 2016 U.S. presidential election, just as Jared Kushner was transitioning to a role in the Trump administration.
+The meeting came just one week after the 2016 U.S. presidential election, just as Jared Kushner was transitioning to a role in the first Trump administration.
 Benjamin Lawsky reportedly introduced Kushner and Wu.
 According to Chinese corruption expert Minxin Pei, Wu may have wanted political favors from the U.S. government.

 In March 2017, Bloomberg News reported that Anbang was in talks to invest $400 million in the building, based on a valuation of $2.85 billion.
 Anbang and Kushner planned to receive a loan of over $4 billion, as well as $850 million in EB-5 visa program financing.
 The upper floors would be converted to luxury condominiums, while the Kushners would invest $750 million in the retail space, ending up with a 20 percent stake in the project.
 The expected final valuation of $7.2 billion would make it the most valuable single property in Manhattan and New York City.
 Some of the alleged terms of the deal were called "unusually favorable", including an exit for Vornado Realty Trust and retirement of the Kushner organization's remaining debt.
 These concerns led a group of Democratic politicians to send a letter to Steven Mnuchin, the U.S. Treasury Secretary, demanding an investigation by the Committee on Foreign Investment in the United States.
 The politicians also highlighted Wu's connections to the Chinese Communist Party, as well as those of Chen Xiaolu, another prominent Anbang owner.
 No agreement was made as, shortly after the reports were published, Anbang denied it was looking to invest in the building.